Nighty3098/TechSupportBot/README.md

 <br>

 <div align="center">

-    <h3>In the config.py file, set the developer id and chat id.
-Add a bot to the chat and make it an admin</h3>
+> In the config.py file, set the developer id and chat id.
+Add a bot to the chat and make it an admin

 </div>